Friedrich Hayek: Influence and recognition

 Hayek's influence on the development of economics is widely acknowledged.
 With regard to the popularity of his Nobel acceptance lecture, Hayek is the second-most frequently cited economist (after Kenneth Arrow) in the Nobel lectures of the prize winners in economics.
 Hayek wrote critically there of the field of orthodox economics and neo-classical modelisation.
 A number of Nobel Laureates in economics, such as Vernon Smith and Herbert A. Simon, recognise Hayek as the greatest modern economist.
+Economic historian Douglass North, also a Nobel Laureate, claimed in a lecture that "Hayek talked about most of the interesting problems of our time" and that he considered him "the most interesting economist of the 20th century".
 Another Nobel winner, Paul Samuelson, believed that Hayek was worthy of his award, but nevertheless claimed that "there were good historical reasons for fading memories of Hayek within the mainstream last half of the twentieth century economist fraternity.
 In 1931, Hayek's Prices and Production had enjoyed an ultra-short Byronic success.
 In retrospect hindsight tells us that its mumbo-jumbo about the period of production grossly misdiagnosed the macroeconomics of the 1927–1931 (and the 1931–2007) historical scene".
 Despite this comment, Samuelson spent the last 50 years of his life obsessed with the problems of capital theory identified by Hayek and Böhm-Bawerk, and Samuelson flatly judged Hayek to have been right and his own teacher Joseph Schumpeter to have been wrong on the central economic question of the 20th century, the feasibility of socialist economic planning in a production goods dominated economy.

-Hayek is widely recognised for having introduced the time dimension to the equilibrium construction and for his key role in helping inspire the fields of growth theory, information economics and the theory of spontaneous order.
-The "informal" economics presented in Milton Friedman's massively influential popular work Free to Choose (1980) is explicitly Hayekian in its account of the price system as a system for transmitting and co-ordinating knowledge.
-This can be explained by the fact that Friedman taught Hayek's famous paper "The Use of Knowledge in Society" (1945) in his graduate seminars.
+Conservative philosopher Roger Scruton wrote that Hayek was "the most powerful intellect on the right".

 In 1944, he was elected as a Fellow of the British Academy after he was nominated for membership by Keynes.

 Harvard economist and former Harvard University President Lawrence Summers explains Hayek's place in modern economics: "What's the single most important thing to learn from an economics course today?
 What I tried to leave my students with is the view that the invisible hand is more powerful than the [un]hidden hand.
 Things will happen in well-organized efforts without direction, controls, plans.
 That's the consensus among economists.
 That's the Hayek legacy".